 Tribal Energy System Vulnerabilities to Climate Change and Extreme Weather

 The report concludes that across all regions the infrastructure critical for tribal energy users is threatened.
-The report recommends upgrading grid infrastructure, investing in additional generation capacity, utilizing renewable energy sources, and collaborating with other stakeholders to ensure tribal needs are protected.
+The Department recommends upgrading grid infrastructure, investing in additional generation capacity, utilizing renewable energy sources, and collaborating with other stakeholders to ensure tribal needs are protected.

 Publication Date: September, 2015